 Born on January 18, 1949, to an aeronautical engineer father, André Starck and mother, Jacqueline Lanourisse in Paris, France, Starck's obsession with questions of materiality began early.
 His designs caught the eye of the famous Pierre Cardin who offered him a job as the artistic director of his publishing house.

-But destiny had other plans and Starck went on to set up his own industrial design company called Starck Product, which was later renamed Ubik, working with manufacturers across Europe.
-So impressive was his work that in 1983, François Mitterrand, the French President at the time, chose Starck to refurbish his private apartments at the Élysée.
+Destiny had other plans and Starck went on to set up his own industrial design company called Starck Product, which was later renamed Ubik, working with manufacturers across Europe.
+His work was so impressive that in 1983, François Mitterrand, the French President at the time, chose Starck to refurbish his private apartments at the Élysée.

-But it was under his concept of "democratic design" that saw him do some revolutionary work.
+It was under his idea of "democratic design" that led him do revolutionary work.
 The concept led him to focus on well-designed, mass-produced consumer goods rather than one-off pieces.
-Starck's aim was to ensure that his products were not the reserve of the elite, but accessible to the common man and he went about putting his utopian idea into practice by increasing production quantities to cut costs and using mail order.
+Starck's aim was to ensure that his products were not only for the elite, but accessible to the common man and he went about putting his utopian idea into practice by increasing production quantities to cut costs and using mail order.

 From democratizing designer hotels to infusing his bold vision into everyday objects like shoes, toothbrushes, and even lemon squeezers – Starck's work is a testimony to his ethics.

-The man, who began his journey with FLOS more than 25 years ago, has produced many iconic lights for us including the Guns table lamp (image below), the Superarchimoon floor lamp, and the recently unveiled Esther LED lights collection at the Salone del Mobile in Milan.
+The man, who began his journey with FLOS more than 25 years ago, has produced many iconic lights including the Superarchimoon floor lamp, Ktribe F and the recently unveiled Esther LED lights collection at the Salone del Mobile in Milan.
+Among his most versatile creations is the smaller version of the Bon Jour table lamp, the Bon Jour Unplugged.
+What makes this piece of lighting so dynamic is the fact that the user can customize it and experiment with different crowns and finishes.

 His collections are housed in museums across Europe and the United States.
 In 2011, more than 660 of his designs were inventoried in French public collections.